Historic Seattle’s 40th Anniversary Publication

 Each chapter explores a different historical, cultural, or social dimension of First Hill, providing a marvelous starting point for urban understanding and exploration.
 We hope the book will encourage longtime and newly settled residents, workers, shoppers, concert and lecture attendees, and visitors to think about what makes First Hill special and worthy of preservation.

-Purchase Tradition and Change on Seattle’s First Hill for $35 (including tax).
-Shipping and handling is $5.
+Purchase Tradition and Change on Seattle’s First Hill for $35 (includes tax, shipping, and handling).
 Order online via our secure shopping cart, or order by phone by calling 206-622-6952 ext.
 221. (Please note that online orders will be shipped to the address you specify.
 Please allow 6-10 business days for delivery.
 If you would like to place an order for pick-up, please call.)

 Buying the book from Historic Seattle directly supports our educational programming and advocacy on behalf of historic places.